pow123/rorcid_resume_workshop/README.md

 - Website: https://peaceossom.com
 - ORCID: https://orcid.org/0000-0001-6229-7514

-### Bio:
-Peace is the director of research data services and a health sciences liaison at The University of Texas at Arlington.
-She also teaches Public Health Informatics at UTA.
-She has experience with technical and public services and research and scholarly communication support including data management planning, finding open educational resources, choosing where to publish, and answering copyright questions.
-Peace is passionate about public health and data services.

 ### Credits:
 The following creators are credited for their output which are utilized in this workshop: